hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/moving_files.md

 ## O2 shared reference files (iGenome) <a name="igenome"></a>

 Another O2 quality-of-life feature is that HMS-RC has a directory called `/n/shared_db/igenome/03032016/` which holds reference genomes, alignment indexes, annotation files and much more for many common model organisms.
-Therefore, oftentimes you don't even need to download many of the files that you will need to do any analysis.
+Therefore, oftentimes you don't even need to download many of the reference files that you will need for your analysis.

-### Exercise
+***

+**Exercise**

-Navigate to the `/n/shared_db/igenome/03032016/` directory and see if you can find the organism that you study there.
+1. Navigate to the `/n/shared_db/igenome/03032016/` directory and see if you can find the organism that you study there.

+***

 Let's explore the human reference by:

 ```bash
 cd /n/shared_db/igenome/03032016/Homo_sapiens/UCSC/hg38/

 ls -l
 ```